Towards Generalizable Robotic Manipulation in Dynamic Environments: Experiment

 \subsection{The Role of Dynamic Data in Generalization}

 To investigate the generalization capability of dynamic data, we evaluate the zero-shot performance of policies trained exclusively on dynamic datasets when deployed in static environments.
 As shown in the bar charts of~\tab{tab:exp_mix}, dynamic-trained models achieve comparable performance to their static-trained counterparts on certain tasks.
 For instance, using the OpenVLA-OFT baseline, the dynamic-trained policy outperforms the static-trained policy on Adjust Bottle (65\% vs. 47\%) and Place Container Plate (40\% vs. 27\%) tasks, while maintaining parity on Adjust Bottle task (97\%) under ACT baseline.
-This indicates that tracking and interacting with moving targets subsumes skills required for static manipulation, effectively mitigating overfitting to stationary configurations.
+These results suggest that dynamic training can supplement static training, yielding transfer benefits on tasks where the required manipulation primitives partially overlap.

 Furthermore, we evaluate co-training policies on mixed static and dynamic datasets.
 As detailed in~\tab{tab:exp_mix}, this hybrid training strategy yields significant performance improvements in dynamic environments.
 Specifically, for \dymethod, incorporating static data increases the overall SR by 4.91\% (from 14.80\% to 19.71\%) and the MS by 5.02 compared to training on dynamic data alone.
 We hypothesize that this synergy arises because static data provides stable structural priors for foundational manipulation, while dynamic data introduces the spatiotemporal variations necessary for reactive dexterity.